Learn more about how insurance works and why it’s an important safety net for you and your family.

 If you have insurance outside super, you may want to review any beneficiary nominations and if your circumstances or preferences have changed, let your insurer know as soon as you can.

-Talk to your financial adviser for more information or if you have an AMP policy or super account, contact us through the details on your policy or super statement.
+Talk to your financial adviser for more information or if you have an AMP or AMP Life policy or super account, contact us through the details on your policy or super statement.

 What happens if your insurance lapses?